When you think of Memphis, what is the first thing you think of?

 As for the museum area…most of it was his clothing.
 Elvis was a little man, y’all.
 His suits were tiny, even the “Fat Elvis” suits.
 And don’t get me started on Priscilla’s clothes.
 SUPER TINY.
 Wow.
 I had no idea, I just assumed someone that famous must be larger than life.
 It was fascinating.

 Now that you’ve spent the day at Graceland, scoot next door for the night and stay at the Guest House at Graceland.
 Literally, it is right next door, and is a fantastic hotel.
 It’s chic and Elvis-y at the same time, modern and yet comfortable.
 It was supposedly decorated by Priscilla, and if that’s so, I think she did a great job.
 I fell in love with the incredible wallpapers!
-Cool photos of Elvis grace the walls, the bedding is luxurious, and you can listen to Elvis music non-stop in your room if you desire.
+Cool photos of Elvis grace the walls, and the bedding is luxurious.
+You can even listen to Elvis music non-stop in your room if you desire.

 After you’ve checked in and had a look around, go find yourself some infamous Memphis Barbeque for dinner.
 Thrillist did a great round up of their favorites, and you can’t go wrong with any of their picks!